DTS-STN/CDP-Lessons-Learned/Power BI Firewall Blocker.md

 ![Synapse Analytics Connection](assets/images/synapse-powerbi-connection.png)

 ### 2. Upload Power BI Report on Server with Databricks and Synapse Analytics connection
-Another workaround is to create an empty report on ESDC provided machine disconnected from VPN with Databricks and Synapse database connections and upload that onto the Power BI Report Server so anyone from the team can download the report and create views using those data sources.
+Another workaround is to create an [empty report](https://pvt-pov.service.gc.ca/Reports/powerbi/NCR-BDM-DECD-Client%20Data%20and%20Personalization/Testing/SynapseDatabricksConnection) on ESDC provided machine disconnected from VPN with Databricks and Synapse database connections and upload that onto the Power BI Report Server so anyone from the team can download the report and create views using those data sources.

 However, this solution is dependent on EDSC machine and team member availablity as they will be required to refresh and edit connections with Databricks and Synapse.
-They will need to frequently update the empty report so that the data is available to the users to generate dashboards.
-Adding more and more tables to the report will increase the time it takes for the report to fully load, however the user can delete the unnecessary tables after the report loads.
+They will need to frequently update the empty report so that the current data is available to the users for dashboard creation.
+Users may delete the unnecessary tables after downloading the report.

 ### Data Refresh in Power BI Desktop and Report Server
 Refreshing data in Power BI desktop, requires ESDC provided machine disconnected from VPN and Windows Login for authentication.
 Otherwise for every dataset you try to refresh (on VDI) you run into following error message.